 “We got schooled pretty quickly at how to manage large crowds at our pub and we’ve been refining it every year,” Natalie says.
 “We’ve become a destination.“

-Plans are underway to open a second pub in Sonoma County, where the couple has lived for more than 20 years, but until then the long lines are likely to remain.
+The craft beer power couple opened a second pub in Windsor, in Sonoma County, where the couple has lived for more than 20 years, but lines largely remain.
 (Pro tip: Go on Valentine’s Day or during the Super Bowl, when many beer fans have other obligations.)
 We asked Natalie to take the California Questionnaire and she gladly obliged.

 Why there?
 Sonoma County has everything anyone could ask for!
 We moved here 20 years ago from Southern California and never looked back.
 It’s beautiful, has great weather, world-class wine and beer, dozens of local producers of dairy, meat, and produce, and the people are fun and interesting.
 I can’t imagine living anywhere else.

 Who or what is your greatest California love?
 I love the fall in Northern California.
 The sun is lower in the sky casting a warm light on the vineyards and trees turning autumn colors.
 The coast is often warm and clear with sightings of gray whales migrating south for the winter.
 It’s the most beautiful time of year.

 What is the biggest misperception about Californians?
 That we all eat granola, smell like patchouli, and smoke pot!
 And if you are from California you must live in L.A.—I never understood that one.

 What is the stereotype that most holds true?
 Californians are generally easygoing, casual, and friendly.
 We went to a beach wedding last summer in San Diego.
 The groom’s family was from New York and the bride’s family from California.
 The New Yorkers wore suits and cocktail dresses; the Californians wore shorts and sandals.
 A great time was had by all, but it was a very typical California wedding.